The Ponderings of Yaj Ekim

 448

-Do not believe even for a moment
+Do not believe even for a moment,

-That anything you have ever spoken or written
+That anything you have ever spoken or written,

 Will significantly modify or change the human paradigm.

-Toying with history is an amusing diversion,
+Toying with history is an amusing diversion;

-But more than likely futile fare.
+Far more than likely futile fare.

 * * * *